 Related: The Kansas-Nebraska Act defined Kansas’s northern boundary, and the Cast Iron Monument defined its northeastern point.

-Fort Leavenworth, the first territorial capital
+Fort Leavenworth, the first territorial capital of Kansas

 How to visit the Kansas Territorial Capital Trail: Visitors must follow a procedure for entry because the fort is an active military post.
 The Rookery is No. 18 on Fort Leavenworth’s Historic Wayside Tour.
 The fort tore down the former governor’s office in 1893.
-The garrison replaced it with Pope Hall.
-Pope Hall burned in May 1957.
+The garrison replaced it with Pope Hall, but Pope Hall burned in May 1957.

 The territory built a Governor’s Mansion for Reeder at present-day 10910 W. 60th St., Shawnee.